adamthedash/iterators/README.md

 - stateful: Maps a function to items, but allows passing a struct to be used as "working" state.
 Eg. when the function needs to allocate a lot of memory to compute intermediate values.
 - threaded: Multi-threaded map that maintains the ordering of items in the iterator.
 - stateful_threaded: Combination of the stateful and threaded modules.
+- bucket: Buckets an iterator into several vectors based on a condition function.